Back to School handout

 This information packet is designed to give you a general overview of your child’s classroom activities and procedures here in kindergarten at LeGette.
 Please use this as a reference, and feel free to contact us with any questions you may have.
 Open communication between parents and teachers results in the best education for children.
 We value your input!

-Please contact us by email, note, or in person (not voicemail) if you have any questions or concerns.
+Please contact us if you have any questions or concerns.
 We look

 forward to working with you to make your child’s kindergarten

 experience a successful and memorable one.

 Tracy Avakian firstname.lastname@example.org